Penn Badgley: Music

+Activism and political views

 During the 2008 United States presidential election, Badgley supported Barack Obama.
 He and Blake Lively appeared in an Obama commercial as part of MoveOn's Youth Vote program, which aired during Gossip Girl on The CW, MTV, and Comedy Central.

 In March 2010, the American Red Cross announced Badgley as a member of the National Celebrity Cabinet, a group of celebrities who promote Red Cross services.
 Badgley supported the Occupy Wall Street movement in 2011 and is an ally of the Black Lives Matter movement.
 He wants police brutality dialogue to include female victims, and supports LGBT rights.

+Podcast

+On May 18, 2022, Badgley launched the podcast Podcrushed with cohosts Nava Kavelin and Sophie Ansari.
+The show explores the awkwardness, anxiety, heartbreak, and self-discovery that defines adolescence by inviting guests to share their middle school stories.
+Featured guests have included Drew Barrymore, Conan O'Brien, Jenna Ortega, Leighton Meester, Rainn Wilson and Ariana Grande.

+Public image

-In 2011, he was named one of People's "25 Beauties (and Hotties) at 25" and BuddyTV ranked him number 75 on its "TV's 100 Sexiest Men of 2011" list.
+In 2011, Badgley was named one of People's "25 Beauties (and Hotties) at 25" and BuddyTV ranked him number 75 on its "TV's 100 Sexiest Men of 2011" list.